exp1azy/manticore_provider/README.md

 ### Bulk Replacement of Documents

-To perform a bulk document replacement, use `BulkReplace` method or `BulkReplaceAsync`:
+To perform a bulk document replacement, use the `BulkReplaceAsync` method:
 ```csharp
 var bulkRequests = new List<BulkReplaceRequest<TestIndex>>
 {